How to make money pet sitting

 Rover

-Rover (previously DogBuddy) is specifically for dog owners.
+Rover (previously DogBuddy) is specifically for cat and dog owners.
+It's the perfect place to get paid to cat or dog sit.

-As a dog sitter, you can offer dog walking, home visits and doggy daycare.
+As a pet sitter, you can offer dog walking, home visits, doggy daycare, house sitting or boarding.

-Rover's fees are a bit lower than some of the other sites – they'll take a 15% cut when you make bookings.
+Rover's fees are a bit lower than some of the other sites.
+They'll take a 15% cut when you get bookings through the site.

 -